 There have been other arrests at similar protests across the country in recent weeks, most for curfew violations.
 Some of the most intense confrontations between demonstrators and police have been in Oakland, Calif., where two Iraq War veterans have been hurt in separate clashes with officers.

-Over the weekend in Atlanta, 19 people were arrested on charges they refused to leave the park after curfew or blocked city roads, and a 20th person was arrested on charges of aggravated assault and obstruction, police said.
-Franzen said most got out of jail Sunday, while the person charged with aggravated assault and obstruction likely won't be bailed out until sometime this week.
+In Atlanta, 19 people were arrested on charges they refused to leave the park after curfew or blocked city roads, police said.
+Franzen said most got out of jail Sunday, while one person charged with aggravated assault and obstruction likely won't be bailed out until sometime this week.

 Before Saturday's 11 p.m. curfew, a crowd of several hundred protesters had set up tents at Woodruff Park, the scene of about 50 arrests of demonstrators last month.